 Newkirk cast a critical glance over Yorck.
 She had changed a great deal in the years since they had parted ways.
 Dark blonde hair, which had once been tied back in a messy ponytail, was now gathered in a low braid on one side.
 A hood partly covered her face, which she drew back now; notably, the lining was from the Friedrich Wilhelm University of Berlin rather than the University of Cambridge.
-Most of all, however, there was a certain confident strength to her.
-The headstrong young apprentice had matured into a sorceress.
+Most of all, however, there was now a certain confident strength to her.
+The headstrong young apprentice had matured into a powerful sorceress.

 They exchanged ultimatums, as was traditional.

 "Why struggle, Silberfuchs?
 Join us.
 We will build something extraordinary together.
 It shall eclipse all your deeds - a crowning achievement to cement our places in history."